Meditation Centre

 The Sangha is the company of enlightened meditators who have practiced the Buddha’s teaching to its consummation.

-Remove shoes before entering the monastery.
+Remove shoes before entering any monastery building.

 Speak only when necessary and keep your voice low to avoid disturbing others.